= Address = Phone Number = Web site

 This upscale chain of restaurants serves authentic Mexican cuisine in a sophisticated atmosphere.
 A blend of classic, traditional Mexico with a heavy modern influence, the ambiance is very relaxing, while retaining a high-end feel at the same time.
 You can find daily fish specials, certified Angus beef, and traditional Mexican food on the menu.

 Lost your mojo?
 Go get it back at this great BBQ restaurant.
 Referring to blues song lyrics that convey a cool vibe or a lucky feeling, Mojo's name sets the mood for a unique BBQ blend of regional specialties.
 Rubs, sauces, spices and cuts specific to certain parts of the country are served with a little pinch of Mojo spin.
 The colorful and bold art on the walls and the open, airy, loft-like environment create a modern feel.
 Being relatively new to the BBQ scene in Jacksonville, this restaurant has already created quite a following.
-Be the next to get hooked at one of their 2 locations.
+Be the next to get hooked at one of their many locations.

 A local tradition, this hole-in-the wall, Southern treasure has been around for as long as anyone can remember (more than 60 years).
-In 1939, Beach Road Chicken Dinners was the only restaurant on the only road to the beach, hence its namesake.
+In 1939, Beach Road Chicken Dinners on Atlantic Blvd was the only restaurant on the only road to the beach, hence its namesake.
 Probably the best fried chicken in Jacksonville, Beach Road is an old fashioned restaurant that proudly serves fried chicken and southern food "the way mama used to make."
 A great Southern dining experience (just don't tell your doctor!).

 The best known Cuban-American restaurant in town, Havana-Jax reminisces back to Cuba's golden era.
 The atmosphere is casual and fun, with live music playing in the Cuba Libre lounge area.
 The menu features mostly authentic Latin cuisine with some American considerations.
 Yucca Frita (fried yucca), lechon asado (marinated roast pork with rice and beans), and frijoles negros (black bean soup) are samples of what's on the menu.
 After the meal, relax on a leather couch and listen to the lively music.
 This is the place to try Cuban food!